gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 ### That's it!

 We have come a long way since facing the boilerplate extension code that WooCommerce helped us generate.
-What we have now is a fully functional WooCommerce extension that fetches and transforms WooCommerce store data via REST API, visualizes the data using both components provided by WooCommerce and third-party components, and has a near-native look and feel:
+What we have now is a fully functional WooCommerce extension that fetches and transforms WooCommerce store data via REST API, visualizes the data using components provided by WooCommerce, as well as third-party components, and has a near-native look and feel:

 ![Completed extension](img/complete.png)

+If you got stuck following along this tutorial, or if you're only interested in looking at the end result, check out the [full source code](https://github.com/gorohoroh/gorohoroh-wordpress-plugins/tree/master/wc-admin-sales-by-country) of this extension.